chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 __caveats: when all three parameters are given at the same time, `json` has higher priority over `method`&`params` to be selected.__

-to run the above examples , the ansible inventory must include the right fortimanager device and credentials:
+To run the above examples , the ansible inventory must include the right fortimanager device and credentials:
 ```
 $cat hosts
 [myfortimanagers]